 Don’t be afraid to be open about your current or previous compliance-related shortcomings, either.
 Recognizing any mistakes or oversights your business has made in the past will help you improve accessibility in the future.

-It’ll also help the ADA consultant understand how much damage your reputation has suffered (if any) and pinpoint opportunities to enhance your services.
+It would also be advisable to look into Reputation.com and similar other companies that could help you understand how much damage your reputation has suffered (if any) and pinpoint opportunities to enhance your services.

 Working with an ADA Consultant to Make Accessibility Changes

 Once you’ve chosen an ADA consultant, it’s vital that you take their findings and recommendations on board.
 This can be difficult at times, particularly if you’re not used to addressing accessibility issues.

 Yet you must avoid the temptation to assume you know better or that complying with the ADA is unimportant.
 Everyone in your target audience has the right to enjoy the same standard of service, both in your brick-and-mortar location and website.
 Believing otherwise does a disservice to them, to your customers, and your entire brand.

 In terms of those affected by blindness or vision impairments, they’re more vulnerable to certain problems than those without sight-related issues.
 Your consultant is sure to recommend steps your business can take to cater to them better.

 Finding your way around an unfamiliar location can be tough enough for those without impaired vision.
 Navigating corridors, stairways, and open spaces with no idea how to reach your destination may be intimidating, even unnerving.